PAL Express

-Air Philippines Corporation, operating as PAL Express and formerly branded as Air Philippines and Airphil Express, is a wholly owned subsidiary of Philippine Airlines.
+PAL Express (formerly branded as Air Philippines and Airphil Express and stylized as PAL express) is a wholly owned regional subsidiary of Philippine Airlines.
 It is PAL's regional brand, with services from its hubs in Manila, Clark, Cebu, and Davao.

 The airline was rebranded a number of times - first as Air Philippines, then Airphil Express, and finally as PAL Express.
 After a series of financial losses, Air Philippines ceased operations until it was acquired by investors from Philippine Airlines.
 After the acquisition, the airline was re-launched as PAL Express, operating some routes and slot assignments of its sister company Philippine Airlines until its management decided to rebrand the carrier as a budget airline known as Airphil Express.

 However, in March 2013, the airline name reverted to PAL Express.
 As a codeshare partner of Philippine Airlines, PAL Express operates as a full-service carrier within a low-cost business model.

 PAL Express is Philippine Airlines' answer to Cebu Pacific's dominance in the low-cost travel market in the Philippines.
 It has allowed PAL to focus on the premium market, where PAL does not have competition among other airlines.
 PAL Express gained a significant increase in passengers following its launch as a low-cost carrier.
 The airline is currently in fleet acquisition mode to support its regional route expansion plan.